schmudde/blog/content/posts/2021-04-22-id-through-time.md

 Decade after decade our identity becomes increasingly integrated with computer systems.
 It is at the core of our life on the internet.
 This systematization will have radical effects on society on par with the emergence of artificial intelligence.

 Much of what is useful about our identity is paradoxically formed by other people.
 This includes everything from reputation to certification.
 Our identity and the benefits it bestows is more fragile than it appears.
-A change in your reputation can ripple through the fabric society; a new credential can open new doors but an ad hominem attack can close countless others.
+A change in your reputation can ripple through the fabric of society; a new credential can open new doors but an ad hominem attack can close countless others.

 A trip through time on the public networks will reveal the evolution of priorities when capturing our lives in data.
 This could be done with any identity, but I chose to focus on the history of the best-selling author [Diana Gabaldon](https://en.wikipedia.org/wiki/Diana_Gabaldon).[^outlander] The story starts on July 20, 1988 when she was known as `76530,523` and continues to the present day.